lspahija/blizzardberry/README.md

 - automatically pull docs from website during onboarding for RAG?
 - [optimize RAG pipeline](#frankies-tips-to-optimize-rag)
 - create SDKs for non-js frontends i.e. desktop and mobile apps (analogues to widget.js)
+- use AI to make onboarding super simple - PostHog has an "AI setup wizard" that you can install like this: `npx @posthog/wizard@latest --region us`.
+This gives it access to your code.
 - allow user to use voice, the ideal is that they just talk to computer